 A publication will feature a conversation between the artist and YSP’s Founding Director, Peter Murray, who retires in 2022 – a perfect opportunity to reflect on a personal and professional relationship that has developed over 40 years, taking in numerous projects and exhibitions, and centred on the powerful connections between art and environment.

-There is a display of stencil prints in the YSP Centre, uniquely available to purchase through YSP, with proceeds supporting our charitable work.
-They relate directly to Nash's site-specific works at YSP.
-A range of bespoke merchandise, including a silk scarf, will also be available to buy.
+In YSP Centre, stencil prints by the artist will be available for sale, a number of which relate directly to his site-specific works at YSP.
+A range of bespoke merchandise, including a silk scarf, will be available to buy.